MaazSiddiqi/zlang/README.md

 ## Overview

 `zlang` is a custom programming language developed as an exploratory project around programming language development.
 This project aims to implement a complete language utilizing LLVM as a backend.
+The compiler will compile `zlang` code to LLVM Intermediate Representation (IR) Code, which LLVM can take to further optimize and build binaries on multiple architectures.

 The goal is to build an interprator for the langauge in the future as well.

 ### Grammar